 Martin Pollack retired from the partnership at the close of 2018.
 He was Co-Chair of Weil’s Tax, Executive Compensation & Benefits Department and is a nationally recognized authority on federal income tax matters.
 He has extensive experience in structuring complex private equity and merger and acquisition transactions, and he regularly advised clients on the formation and operation of private equity funds, joint ventures, and other investment vehicles.
-Mr. Pollack’s practice also involved the tax aspects of bankruptcy and insolvency, leasing transactions, and planning for technology intensive enterprises.
+Martin’s practice also involved the tax aspects of bankruptcy and insolvency, leasing transactions, and planning for technology intensive enterprises.

-Mr. Pollack has been a frequent lecturer at tax seminars and the author of numerous articles on federal income tax issues.
+Martin has been a frequent lecturer at tax seminars and the author of numerous articles on federal income tax issues.
 He is the co-author of a treatise, published by Little Brown, analyzing the federal income, estate, gift, and other transfer tax consequences of partnership buy/sell agreements.

-Mr. Pollack has served as an adjunct associate professor of tax law at the New York University School of Law; he is a member of the advisory board of Tax Management; and he was a Chair of the Partnerships and LLCs Committee of the American Bar Association Tax Section.
+Martin has served as an adjunct associate professor of tax law at the New York University School of Law; he is a member of the advisory board of Tax Management; and he was a Chair of the Partnerships and LLCs Committee of the American Bar Association Tax Section.

-Mr. Pollack is a graduate of the University of Pennsylvania Law School, where he served on the Board of Officers of the University of Pennsylvania Law Review, the Johns Hopkins University, where he earned a B.A. and a graduate degree in Economics, and the New York University School of Law, where he earned a graduate degree in Taxation.
+Martin is a graduate of the University of Pennsylvania Law School, where he served on the Board of Officers of the University of Pennsylvania Law Review, the Johns Hopkins University, where he earned a B.A. and a graduate degree in Economics, and the New York University School of Law, where he earned a graduate degree in Taxation.
 He joined the firm in 1976.